-Included on the list of TGA-suspended implants were Polytech’s Polyurethane Foam-Covered Silicone Implants.
-However, these implants are potentially accessible on an individual patient basis under TGA’s Special Access Scheme whereby your Surgeon can apply on your behalf to TGA and seek its approval to use these implants.
+However, these implants are still accessible on an individual patient basis under TGA’s Special Access Scheme whereby your Surgeon can apply on your behalf to TGA and seek its approval for him/her to use these implants.

 How Does BIA-ALCL Present?